Laser Eye Surgery: The Story Behind Corrective Eye Operations

 The cost of Laser Eye Surgery will vary, depending on what treatment you require and where you go for it.
-Generally, the higher your eye need, the more expensive the treatment will be.
-Treatment begins at around £395 per eye, but that can go up to £5,000 for those with extreme prescriptions, where there may be the need for follow-up care.
+Generally, the greater your eye needs, the more expensive the treatment will be.
+Treatments start at less than £1,000 per eye, but that can go up to £5000+ for those with extreme prescriptions, where there may be a need for extensive follow-up care.

 Some Laser eye surgery is available on the NHS, but often you’ll still have to pay a fee.
 Only in very rare cases would it be considered medically necessary to do the surgery free of charge.
-It’s important to do your research and find a reputable company which has your vision in their best interest.
-Most clinics will let you go for a free consultation, where you can ask questions and voice ant concerns.
+It’s important to do your research and find a reputable company that has your vision in its best interest.
+Most clinics will let you go for a free consultation, where you can ask questions and voice any concerns.

 Laser eye surgery is only for short-sighted people